grotius-cnc/debian_distro_live_build_post_tweaking/another-attempt.md

 Copy the iso file from your usb to your system dir, including the hidden file ./disk

 1. Make a /original directory, copy the usb files to here.
-2. Make a /remastered direcotry. copy the usb files to here.
+2. Make a /remastered directory. copy the usb files to here.

 In the /remasterd/live dir do "as root" :